andy-zhang201/andy-zhang201.github.io/_projects/s2w-optimization/index.md

 ## Methods Used

 We used Solidworks to create CAD models for the part and ANSYS FEA to conduct simulations.
-We also conducted topology optimization studies to further refine our designs using Solidworks Simulations.
+Starting with a base part, we used simulation results from ANSYS to find areas where material could be removed.
+By iterating on the design, we were able to continue improving the strength-to-weight ratio until we reached our final result.
+Once that was done, some topology optimization studies using Solidworks Simulations to refine our results.

+A design report describing our design process can be found here: https://drive.google.com/file/d/12lWFRJd0-iverU7mvI7Xfldi00CzyBaF/view?usp=sharing

+After testing the design, we also analyzed the validation results and wrote another report here: https://drive.google.com/file/d/1e2snMPQgfWGdiTGvvVNwI_jXVA4hODLv/view?usp=sharing

 {% include image-gallery.html images="./images/part_dims.png" height="350" alignment="center" %}